 Next time you’re getting your tooth X-rayed at the dentist’s office, remember Marie Skłodowska Curie, a Polish female scientist who helped develop X-ray technology and was the first woman ever to win the Nobel Prize.
 She also discovered a new element and named it Polonium, after her home country.

 6. Big, Beautiful Castles:

 OK, OK, many countries have castles.
 But Poland has the largest castle on the planet at Malbork.
 Built by the Teutonic Knights in the 14th century and later captured by the Poles, the massive fortification stretches for 52 acres.
 Still, I must note that there is some friendly competition between Malbork Castle in Poland and Prague Castle in the Czech Republic, which many sources also claim to be the largest castle in the world.

 7. Polish Women:

 In my experience, Polish women are intelligent, resourceful, tough, moral and beautiful.
-Sure, you find these qualities, and lack thereof, in all nations, but I will always have a special place in my heart for women of Polish descent.
-Maybe it’s just the ones I’ve known, but I doubt it.
+Sure, you find these qualities, and lack thereof, in all nations, but I can only speak to the great influence strong Polish women like my mother and grandmother had on me.

 8. Polish Chocolates: